joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

                 tmp = 1.0f / d;
 ```

-    <p>tmp now contains a lighting value that we can use to set each RGB component of the current pixel of the lightmap:</p>
+tmp now contains a lighting value that we can use to set each RGB component of the current pixel of the lightmap:

 ```c++
 ​                data[i * LIGHTMAP_SIZE * 3 + j * 3 + 0] = (unsigned char)(255.0f * tmp * light_color[0]);